Goal of this page:

 – Goodridge & Kuchera, 1997

 Most significantly, conventional stretching cannot deactivate trigger points (dysfunctional nodes of congested tissue) in a dependable way.
-When overdone, stretching can actually make matters worse.
+When overdone, stretching can actually make matters worse, for when a muscle is elongated by more than seven percent of its resting length, it begins to rip and tear.
 "Feel good" massage isn't very effective either (Clair Davies, Trigger Point Therapy Workbook, 2001).
 For instance, when rotator-cuff muscles (so called because they rotate the arm) are stiff and resistant, the "exercise and stretch" route can yield disappointing results.
 However, by first addressing these trigger points, we're dropping a direct hit on Laughlin's "precise place."
 We're planting a smart-bomb onto the precise area of congested tissue (with a short, single-direction microstretch designed to enhance circulation at the deepest of levels), rather than performing a carpet-bombing macrostretch of the muscle's entire length.
 This latter approach still happens to be the conventional method though in reality it can make the situation worse.
 But if we can first de-activate the trigger point, the rest of the muscle, which has resisted stretching until this moment, stands a fair chance of lengthening naturally and spontaneously.
 (Do books on stretching mention this?
 One thinks not.)

 Full range of motion can now return simply by means of resuming normal activity.
 Davies' point backs up Jim Loehr's assertion that upper range performance is a natural consequence of the right kind of internal feeling/climate occurring at the right time.
 In effect, we’re setting up a calculus, encouraging the two trains known as equanimity and kairos (discussed later) to merge simultaneously.
 And instead of focusing on the content or doing-ness of stretching, we've taken the matter down into the basement (or the gutter?), one level deeper, into the context of stretching, or in other words that which allows stretching to happen in the first place.
 (Is it true that the deeper the basement the more stable the building?)